 Join a CSA (Community Supported Agriculture).

 Find a local farmer that offers weekly deliveries of the latest harvest.
 Check out a partial listing of CSAs in our area.

 Coffee grounds, egg shells, fruits and vegetables that are past their prime – all of these can be combined to create a great natural fertilizer for your lawn and garden.
 Visit http://www.howtocompost.org/ to learn more about how you can turn your food “garbage” into greatness!

 Cook your own meals.

-Our culture discourages cooking, portraying it as an “inconvenience” – when it’s actually cheaper and healthier.
+Our culture discourages cooking, portraying it as an “inconvenience” – when it’s actually cheaper, healthier, and fun.
+Gardening and cooking is a great family activity.
 Use those fresh veggies and herbs from your own garden to create a wonderfully fresh meal!